fnauman/timeseries/README.md

  - **Dynamical Systems** (SINDy - Sparse Identification of Nonlinear Dynamics): [sindy_cubicmodel.ipynb](sindy_cubicmodel.ipynb) Based on the [Paper](https://www.pnas.org/content/113/15/3932).
 The python code is much simpler (as opposed to the MATLAB code that comes with the paper) because of [scikit-learn](https://github.com/scikit-learn/scikit-learn).
 SINDy can be used both to discover dynamical system equations and forecasting.

 ## TODO
- - Comparison: Use the same time series data for all algorithms.
+ - Comparison: Use the same univariate/multivariate time series data for all algorithms.
+Currently only using candy data set for SARIMA, xgboost, Lasso, Random Forests.
  - NN: Seq2Seq models.
- - xgboost.
  - Different cross validation strategies: One train/test split vs the progressively bigger training dataset used with [TimeSeriesSplit](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.TimeSeriesSplit.html).

 **Acknowledgements**